JFK Assassination Resource and Research Guide

 Who Killed JFK?
 Famed film director Rob Reiner released this single-season podcast series in late 2023, and it provides a surprisingly succinct and clearly explained rundown of all the most important aspects of the case.
 Easy to listen to, and quick to get through, it’s a great place to start for those new to the case.
 Conclusions about who the true shooters were are offered at the end, but keep in mind, this is merely the result of Reiner’s informed speculation.
 Most of the preceding evidence presented here is well-established and can be reasonably relied upon.

-JFK Assassination – From the Vault This podcast is fully devoted to the JFK Assassination, but its content is decidedly hit-and-miss.
-It has no host; it merely releases old content (audio from interviews, presentations, and documentaries on the case), and it is not discriminating about the quality of that content.
-Some of it is great, some of it is weak, and some of it is lone-nut propaganda.
+JFK Assassination – From the Vault This podcast is fully devoted to the JFK Assassination, but it has no host; it merely releases old content (audio from interviews, presentations, and documentaries on the case).
+This channel is run by Rob Clark of the Lone Gunman podcast, and the content is decidedly hit-and-miss: Some of it is great, some of it is weak, and some of it is lone-nut propaganda.
+It seems to be intended as kind of a potpourri grab-bag of content on the case.
 Nonetheless, much of this content is indeed excellent, so it’s worth checking out.

 Film and Documentaries